 What choices do I have with regards to the use of personal information?

-In any case, should you contact us to update, change, or delete your personal information, we will make commercially reasonable efforts to honor your request.
-We may retain an archived copy of your records as required by law or for legitimate business purposes.
-Of course, promptly after receiving your request, all personal information stored in databases we actively use, and other readily searchable media will be updated, changed, or deleted as appropriate, as soon as and to the extent reasonably and technically practicable.
+Should you contact us to update, correct, obtain, change, or delete your personal information, we will make commercially reasonable efforts to honor your request.
+Of course, promptly after receiving your request, all personal information stored in databases we actively use, and other readily searchable media will be updated, corrected, exported and delivered to you, changed, or deleted as appropriate, as soon as and to the extent reasonably and technically practicable.

 Who can I contact with privacy questions?